pyang30/algorithm/README.md

-this repo contains some algorithm when I used in work
+this repo contains some algorithm I used at work